theforeman/smart_proxy_pulp/README.md

  * `password`: username and password authentication
  * `client_certificate`: This indicates whether the service handling authentication for Pulp allows matching the client certificate's presented common name to some paired string, often hostname, and setting the remote user header.
- * `client_certificate_admin_only`: This indicates the service handling authentication for Pulp allows matching only client certificates where the common name is set to 'admin'.

 ## Running the tests